-The project fee for 2018 trips is $299.
-The project fee for 2019 projects is $375.
+The project fee for 2019 trips is $375.
 All food and commissary equipment is provided.
 Participants must get themselves to the trip, and supply their personal backpacking/camping gear.
 We do have several two-person tents we can lend to participants who need tents (just pay shipping or they can be picked up from the Flagstaff office); let the office know several weeks before your trip.

 The Cancellation Policy is here.
 We cannot make exceptions to the cancellation policy for any reason.
 If you cancel more than 30 days out from the project start, you can transfer to another project in the same calendar year without penalty.

 The average age is about 45 with a range of 18 to 75+.
 Trips in spring and fall tend to have an older demographic, and trips in the summer tend to have a younger average.

 Working outside exposes us to soil and rusty objects, which is where the bacteria that cause tetanus live.
 If you get a small cut or scratch, it could be really inconvienent to have to go back to the nearest clinic just to get a booster, so it's best to be current.